Breaching the light barrier without paradoxes: Two-way Tachyonic antitelephone

 \subsection{Constraints from momentum conservation}

 In order to resolve the paradox, any tachyon process must involve only tachyons that move forwards in-time.
-Therefore, we must consider only those processes that emit or absorb tachyons that move forward in-time in the frame of the emitter or receiver\footnote{A particle that absorbs tachyon.}, respectively.
-We parametrize the four-momenta of a tachyonic beam as follows\footnote{We work in $(-, +, +, +)$ signature.}
+Therefore, we must consider only those processes that emit or absorb tachyons that move forward in-time in the frame of the emitter or receiver, i.e. a particle that absorbs tachyon, respectively.
+We parametrize the four-momenta of a tachyonic beam in $(-, +, +, +)$ signature as

 where we call $m$ the mass parameter of the tachyon.
+In the above, we have utilized the Feynman-Stuckelberg interpretation to identify the tachyon four-momenta with negative energy as the one travelling backwards in-time \cite{thomson2013modern}.
+According to the Feynmann-Stuckelberg interpretation, particles that travel backwards in-time appear to us with their energies and charges having their signs flipped.
+That is why negative energy electrons, when traveling backwards in-time, appear to us as positrons with positive energy.
+In the same manner, positive energy tachyons traveling backwards in-time will appear to us as negative energy tachyons.
+Hence, the above parametrization.
 Consider now a process that involves tachyon absorption.
-The tachyon receiver made up of rest mass $M$.
+The tachyon receiver is made up of rest mass $M$.
 Due to conservation of momentum, we have

 where $P^{\mu}, \bar{P}^{\mu}$ are the initial and the final four-momenta of the Tachyon receiver and $p^{\mu}$ is the four-momenta of the Tachyon.
 We choose the following ansatz for $P^{\mu}, \bar{P}^{\mu}$